giantswarm/prometheus-meta-operator/Documentation/targets.md

 ## Unscrapeable

-* happa: not exposing any metrics because
+* happa: not exposing any metrics

 * metrics-server: not scrapping because according to official documentation it should not be used [as a source of monitoring solution metrics](https://github.com/kubernetes-sigs/metrics-server#kubernetes-metrics-server).